 Next what was to become their most phone number in the country, Beachwood 4-5789 in the summer of 1962 (#17 Pop, #7 R&B).
 Then "Strange I know" reached number forty-one Pop and number ten R&B in early 1963., but the rest of the year was a disappointment with "Locking Up My Heart" doing the best (#44 Pop, #25 R&B).

 By 1965 the group was having hits again with "Too Many Fish In the Sea (#25 Pop, #15 R&B), "I'll Keep Holding On" (#34 Pop, #11 R&B), and "Don't Mess With Bill" (#7 Pop, #3 R&B), written by Smokey Robinson and with Wanda on lead.

 The Marvelettes than made what turned out to be a major mistake by passing on a song brought to them in 1964 by Holland-Dozier-Holland.
-The writers then took "Baby Love" to the Supremes, giving them their second number one record in a row.
+The writers then took "Where Did Our Love Go" to the Supremes, giving them their second number one record in a row.

 In 1965 Juanita left the group reportedly following a nervous breakdown.
-When Georgeanna fell ill with leukemia and lupus soon after and had to leave the touring, the group continued as a trio.
+When Georgeanna fell ill with sick cell anemia and lupus soon after and had to leave the touring, the group continued as a trio.

 "There was pressure on the group.
 Juanita had a nervous

 breakdown and had to leave.
 She had made a silly remark on Dick Clark's show and everyone